 HDCP_HPD (HDCP Hot Plug Detect).
 For HDCP1.0, HDCP1.1, HDCP1.2, HDCP1.3 devices, hot plug detection is signaled by means of the physical Hot Plug Detect (HPD) line.
-HDCP1.4 and HDCP 2.2 devices use the HDCP_HPD signal (or state) in place of the physical HPD line.
+HDCP1.4 and HDCP 2.2 or higher devices use the HDCP_HPD signal (or state) in place of the physical HPD line.
 For devices providing HDMI support for CP&EDID_HPD (Content Protection and EDID HPD) as specified in the HDMI1.4 specification, HDCP_HPD maps directly to the CP&EDID_HPD signal (or state) received from the HDMI logic.
-For devices not providing HDMI support for CP&EDID_HPD maps directly to the DMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HDD line.
+For devices not providing HDMI support for CP&EDID_HPD, HDCP_HPD maps directly to the physical HPD line.